Criolo Looks To Samba and State of Brazil on New Free-To-Download Album ‘Espiral de Ilusão’| 28 April, 2017

 Across 10 tracks, Espiral de Ilusão sees Criolo try to make sense of the current political situation in Brazil, showing his solidarity with those who have been going to the streets, those represented by the Vem Pra Rua movement.
 In a short message that accompanies the release on his Facebook Page Criolo writes a message which we have translated into English:

 “Samba has been a part of my life since I was little.
 I perform it with joy, while venting my ideas and questioning how we are portrayed.
 In a war of power and freedom, where to be good long ago stopped being a priority, samba shows a way ahead and asks for safe passage along that route.”

-Espiral de Ilusão can be downloaded for free from criolo.net/espiral, where you will also find a PDF called Revista Criolo, which is essentially an extended album liner notes, featuring an interview with Criolo (in Portuguese), lyrics, photos and illustrations.
+Espiral de Ilusão can be downloaded from criolo.net/espiral, where you will also find a PDF called Revista Criolo, which is essentially an extended album liner notes, featuring an interview with Criolo (in Portuguese), lyrics, photos and illustrations.

 Listen to the album below:

 Follow Sounds and Colours: Twitter / Facebook / Google Plus / Mixcloud / Soundcloud / Bandcamp